namtoki/English/stock/01_framework/opinion/feelings.md

   - get/be used to ...
     - I cook everyday, so I am used to it.
     - I'm getting used to working with new coworkers here.
+    - My job was pretty difficult at first but now I've gotten used to it, so it is easier to do.
   - get/be familiar with ...
     - He got familiar with a new laptop.
     - I am familiar to him, I've spent time with him for over 10 years.